james-teng-0/sorting-algo-visualizer/README.md

 # Sorting Algorithm Visualizer
 Built with react and framer motion.
+Work in progress!
+- no mobile responsiveness
-Only bubblesort works right now ;(
+- Only bubblesort works right now ;(